alexjvr1/Courses/R.session2_Tidyverse.md

 - Know how to tidy data

-- Know what the five main verbs are in dplyr (Select, Filter, Arrange, Mutate, Summarise)
+- Know how to combine data frames using dplyr

-- Know how to use the five dplyr verbs to manipulate your data
+- Know how to use the five dplyr verbs (Select, Filter, Arrange, Mutate, Summarise) to manipulate your data

 - Know how to draw a basic plot using ggplot2